eschulte/goa/README.md

 non-functional properties of program variants in an EC system for software optimization.

-This repository holds support for two benchmark suites.
+This repository supports a couple of benchmark suites.
 The PARSEC benchmark suite [4] focuses on emerging workloads.
-The Spec benchmark suite [5] stresses a systems "processor, memory subsystem and compiler", and a collection of warehouse compute applications.
+The "Computer Language Benchmarks Game" [5] holds a number of simpler more traditional benchmark programs implemented in multiple languages.
-Currently only PARSEC is fully supported or used in the experiment described below.
+Partial support is provided for working with the SPEC benchmark suite [6] which stresses a systems "processor, memory subsystem and compiler".
+Currently PARSEC has the most complete support.

 Repository Layout
 =================